 The Leonberger has a black mask over his face.
-He often has black hairs on his ears and sometimes black tips to his body hairs.
+He often has black hair on his ears and sometimes black tips to his body hairs.

 Leonbergers shed their coat and require regular brushing.
 Twice a year, they go through a heavier molt as the seasons change.

-Grooming is not only a physical requirement but also a great way for dog owners to bond with their dog.
+Grooming is not only a physical requirement but also a great way for dog owners to bond with their dogs.